 And the statistics below prove Jensen’s words are true.

-Go Solar International’s Major Impact Statistics in Uganda Since 2015
+1heart1mind’s Major Impact Statistics in Uganda Since 2015

--72% of households eliminating kerosene use
+-72 percent of households eliminating kerosene use

 -2 hours of additional daylight per day per household